rust-embedded/discovery/microbit/src/07-uart/README.md

 microcontroller and your computer.

 > **NOTE** that on the micro:bit v2 we will use the so called UARTE peripheral which behaves
-> just like a regular UART, except that the HAL has to talk to it in a different way.
+> just like a regular UART, except that the HAL has to talk to it differently.
 > However, this will of course not be our concern.

 ## Setup